Professor William Naphy

 Chair in History

 Professor Naphy received his doctorate (in Reformation History) from the University of St Andrews in 1993.
 He was appointed a lecturer at the University of Manchester in 1993 and, in 1996, at Aberdeen where he was promoted to Senior Lecturer in 1999.
 He was awarded a personal chair in 2007.
-He is the author of six books with translations into six languages (including an up-coming translation into Bosnian for an NGO raising awareness of homosexuality in Bosnia) as well as numerous edited volumes and articles in scholarly journals .
+He is the author of six books with translations into six languages (including a translation, funded by the Norwegian government, into Serbo-Croat for an NGO raising awareness of homosexuality in Bosnia, Croatia and Serbia) as well as numerous edited volumes and articles in scholarly journals .

 He has made frequent appearances in the media (Channel 4; Grampian TV; BBC-Scotland; BBC-Radio 4: Start the Week) as a specialist on the history of witchcraft, plague, and sexuality.
 He contributed extensively to the media in the discussions surrounding the Kirk's position on gay ministers.
-He is currently historical consultant for Out in the World, a four-part series on the history of sexuality to be broadcast on Radio 3.
+He was historical consultant for Out in the World, a four-part series on the history of sexuality broadcast on Radio 3.

 He is a leading authority on Calvin's Geneva during the sixteenth century as well as the history of crime and punishment in the early modern period He is a Fellow of the Royal Historical Society and member of the Sixteenth Century Studies Society.